Megabit/Blazorise/Source/SourceGenerators/Blazorise.Weavers.Fody/README.md

 ### Future Considerations

-Creating a NuGet package for both `bwf` and `bw` would simplify integration.
+Creating and referencing a NuGet package for both `bwf` and `bw` would simplify integration (would remove the Weavers projects).
 However - harder to make changes to the weaver (build package, change package, etc...).

 https://github.com/Fody/Home/blob/master/pages/addin-development.md

+## ModuleWeaver

+- `ModuleWeaver.cs` removes:
+  - (Always) - Usages of attributes from `Blazorise.SourceGenerator.Features`.
+This is done every time (the Blazorise project is built).
+  - (On `IsPack==true`) Source generated files from `Blazorise.ApiDocsSourceGenerated`.
+This code stays inside the `Blazorise` assembly on simple build without IsPack property (for example when `Blazorise.Docs` is running).
+  - (On `IsPack==true`) Reference to `Blazorise.SourceGenerator.Features`. `Blazorise.ApiDocsSourceGenerated` code uses the dtos from this assembly.